naoshibaikyu/superbuddn/epilogues/s1roadtrip.md

 Eris Annoyed: Scruffy!!
 Are we in Barrel Canyon?!

-Scruffy: The interstate of Barrel Canyon!
+Scruffy Happy: The interstate of Barrel Canyon!

 Eris Angry: How?!
 I was just joking!!